n2cholas/n2cholas.github.io/_posts/2021-01-11-array-partition.md

 ![](/assets/images/posts/array-partition/cython_timings.png#center)

 Woah, our functions run almost 400x faster!
-Plus, based on our measurements, our Hoare partition implementation runs faster than the native NumPy implementation (which is written in C).
+Plus, based on our measurements, our Hoare's partition implementation runs faster than the native NumPy implementation (which is written in C).
 We only beat NumPy here because our distribution is a uniformly random.
-NumPy uses an introspective algorithm, which essentially monitors the progress of the partition and can switch partition schemes partway to ensure good average case performance and optimal worst case performance.
+NumPy uses an introspective algorithm: it monitors the progress of the algorithm and can switch partition schemes partway to ensure good average case performance and optimal worst case performance.
 This is crucial for real-world data distributions to ensure consistent performance, but adds some overhead.

 I'm puzzled by why Alexandrescu's partition ends up being the slowest of the bunch after Cython compilation, and would love to hear a Cython expert's